 01 of 10

 For a basic tour, Washington Walks offers a two-hour walking tour of Georgetown.
-Or try a Spies of Georgetown, a two-and-a-half-hour walking tour that highlights sites associated with spies, and the Gastronomic Georgetown Food Tour, a three-hour food tour that highlights the cuisine of locally owned and operated restaurants and shops in historic Georgetown.
+The Gastronomic Georgetown Food Tour is a three-hour food tour that highlights the cuisine of locally owned and operated restaurants and shops in historic Georgetown.
 Try some favorite presidential dishes, handcrafted European beverages, high-end Turkish inspired cuisine, desserts from Georgetown's favorite family-run bakery and much more.

 02 of 10